Communities of Opportunity Tax Credit

 Livable Home Tax Credit

-Effective for Jan.
-1, 2008 this credit is now being administered by the Department of Housing and Community Development (DHCD).
-Effective for tax year 2011, individuals and licensed contractors who are corporations may be eligible for an income tax credit of $5000 for the purchase of a new accessible residence and 50% of the cost of retrofitting activities, not to exceed $5000.
+This credit is administered by the Department of Housing and Community Development (DHCD).
+Individuals and licensed contractors who are corporations may be eligible for an income tax credit of $5000 for the purchase of a new accessible residence and 50% of the cost of retrofitting activities, not to exceed $5000.

 Any tax credit that exceeds the eligible individual's tax liability may be carried forward for 7 years.
 If the total amount of tax credits issued under this program exceeds $1 million in a fiscal year, DHCD will pro rate the amount of credits among the eligible applicants.
 Applications are to be filed with the Virginia Department of Housing and Community Development (DHCD) by Feb.
 28 of the year following the year in which the purchase or retro-fitting was completed.
 For additional information please contact Kathy Robertson at 804.225.3129.